-What are persistent links?
-Persistent links can be used to direct your students to specific resources in Freel Library databases.
+What are persistent links (permalinks)?
+Permalinks can be used to direct your students to specific resources in Freel Library databases.
 These links can be added to your print or online syllabus, pasted into a Canvas course page or sent out via email.
-Not only do persistent links contain the information that takes the user to a specific book, film or article, they also contain information that allows the database provider to verify the user’s right to access the information the link takes them to.
+Not only do permalinks contain the information that takes the user to a specific book, film or article, they also contain information that allows the database provider to verify the user’s right to access the information the link takes them to.

-The persistent link and the URL in the web browser address bar at the top of the page are not the same.
+The permalink and the URL in the web browser address bar at the top of the page are not the same.
 Using the link in your address bar will cause broken links and student frustration.
-The directions below will help you find the persistent link for materials in a number of our most popular databases.
+The directions below will help you find the permalink for materials in a number of our most popular databases.

 Canvas does not work well in Internet Explorer.
 We recommend that you use Firefox, Chrome, or Safari.

-EBSCO: EBSCO provides a Permalink for each citation in its databases and the Search Everything tool.
+EBSCO: EBSCO provides a permalink for each citation in its databases and the Search Everything tool.
 You will find a list of Tools on the right side of each citation page.
-Click on Permalink or the Permalink icon (a two-link chain) and a persistent link address will be generated and displayed above the article title.
+Click on ermalink or the permalinkp icon (a two-link chain) and a persistent link address will be generated and displayed above the article title.
 You can then copy and paste this link in your syllabus, Canvas course page or an email.
+More information here.

 The library has created modules in Canvas Commons for you to import into your course.
 There are 4 different modules: